lanl/RAM-SCB/README.md

 ## Contact

-For questions about using RAM-SCB please contact [Vania Jordanova](http://www.lanl.gov/expertise/profiles/view/vania-jordanova).
+For questions about using RAM-SCB please contact [Steve Morley](https://github.com/drsteve).